akshaisarma/COMSW6111_P1/code/README.txt

 is the overview of our query modification method:

 In order to implement the ideas, we need a few constants.
-Since, we do not have enough time/resources to determine ideal values for the constants, we did so emperically after a few test runs:
+Since, we do not have enough time/resources to determine ideal values for the constants, we did so empirically after a few test runs:

 Below are the constants that we used in our algorithm, which map to the ideas listed above.
 The names after the values in parantheses will be how we refer to them from now on.